ESO and ETO business separation

 - National Grid Electricity System Operator (NGESO) will start operating as a separate company, within the National Grid Group, from April 2019.

-- To make sure we get legal separation right, we will be virtually separating the ESO and Electricity Transmission Owner (ETO) from autumn 2018.
+- To make sure we get legal separation right, we will be commencing separation activities across the ESO and Electricity Transmission Owner (ETO) from autumn 2018.
 This means you’ll start to see the ESO and ETO acting as separate entities ahead of the April 2019 go-live date.

 - NGESO will continue to align to National Grid’s purpose, vision, and values, but will have its own visual identity.